maciejmikosik/stork/doc/namespace.md

       "duplicate"
     }

 You cannot define your own function with same name and namespace as core function.
-Following code causes compilation error because function `lang.stream.append` is already defined in core library.
+Following code causes compilation error because function `lang/stream/append` is already defined in core library.

     ┗━lang
       ┗━stream